Dodgers vs. Giants Player Props Betting Odds

-Player props are listed for Freddie Freeman and LaMonte Wade Jr, among others, when the Los Angeles Dodgers host the San Francisco Giants at Dodger Stadium on Saturday at 9:10 PM ET.
+Those looking to place a player prop bet can find odds for Freddie Freeman, LaMonte Wade Jr and others in the Los Angeles Dodgers-San Francisco Giants matchup at Dodger Stadium on Sunday at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!